Mod-two cohomology rings of alternating groups: Steenrod action

 \section{Steenrod action}

 The action of the Steenrod algebra on the mod-two cohomology of alternating groups also parallels that of symmetric groups.
 Because transfers are stable maps, they preserve Steenrod squares, so the external Cartan formula for Steenrod operations yields one for the $\odot$-product.
-The Steenrod algebra structure on $H^*(B\alt_\bullet)$ is thus determined by the action on Hopf ring generators.
+The Steenrod algebra structure on $H^*(B\alt_\bullet)$ is thus determined by the action on Hopf semi-ring generators.

-The description of Steenrod operations on most of our Hopf ring generators parallels that given in Defintion~8.2 and Theorem~8.3 of \cite{GSS12}, but we translate that language of outgrowth monomials into more explicit formulae using partitions, which better serve in accounting for irregularities.
+The description of Steenrod operations on most of our Hopf semi-ring generators parallels that given in Defintion~8.2 and Theorem~8.3 of \cite{GSS12}, but we translate that language of outgrowth monomials into more explicit formulae using partitions, which better serve in accounting for irregularities.
+We also elaborate a needed restriction on level which we neglected to explicitly list in \cite{GSS12}.